-Holiday prep can be a stressful thing without worrying about your home too.
-But, to enjoy your holiday and make sure you return to your home just the way you left it, there are some essential safety tips you should take on board before you leave.
+Preparing for trips and holidays can be a stressful thing without worrying about your home too.
+But, to enjoy your break and make sure you return to your home just the way you left it, there are some essential safety tips you should take on board before you leave.

 Create the Illusion You’re Still Home

 We all remember the scene in Home Alone where Kevin creates a party scene in the window!
 Ok, you don’t need to go that far, but what you can do is invest in timer switches.
 They can be set to come on for a period of time in the evening and you can even programme them to your TV so there is noise and light.
 You could even take it a step further and put a dummy drone camera somewhere in view, ensuring that potential trespassers believe they’re being watched and sending them back the way they came!

 While dummy drone cameras are a great idea, real security cameras are even better.
 Keep an eye out on your home while you’re away with a security camera or two, and holiday easy with the knowledge that your household will be safe and under surveillance until your return.

 Nothing screams empty house more than piles of post at the door!
 Cancel any regular deliveries such as food shops or newspapers as well as regular services including gardeners and window cleaners.
 You can even put mail on hold until you return by contacting the post office.

 Utilise Outdoor Lighting

 Outdoor lighting can be another great way to deter any potential trespassers from having a nosey at your home while you’re on your holidays.
 By sticking a few motion-sensitive outdoor lights around your property, you’re sure to send trespassers scurrying the second their intrusion is brought to light!

 Ask someone you trust to pop into your house when you’re not in.
 They can take out the rubbish, bring in mail and even hang some washing out to make it look like you’re still home.
 Tell them where you’ll be and to contact you if anything were to happen.
 Maybe even bring them a little something back for their troubles!